fanduel-oss/refract/base/react/README.tpl.md

 ## Documentation

 Documentation is available at [refract.js.org](https://refract.js.org).
-We aim to provide a helpful and thorough documentation: all documentation files are located on this repo and we welcome any pull request helping use achieve that goal.
+We aim to provide a helpful and thorough documentation: all documentation files are located on this repo and we welcome any pull request helping us achieve that goal.

 ## Examples